mbottini/concept2haskell/writeup.md

 This is my very first workout with this rowing machine, and yes, I did it in 2017.

+I like this method of programming because we can see each transformation as it occurs.
+We grab the bytes from a file, grab the header-sized chunk, grab the timestamp-sized chunk, convert to bits, grab the year-sized chunk of bits, and then parse it into our year value.

+All of my parsing functions work this way, albeit with composition rather than the `>>=` operator.
+I only use the `IO` monad for the operation of getting the list of bytes from the file.
+There are a variety of these functions for converting `Word8` lists to various types, and we'll use this to build our own product types containing workout data.

 ## Creating a JSON object